ibm-cloud-docs/codeengine/deploy.md

 ### Deploying an app with an image from a private repository with CLI
 {: #deploy-app-private-cli}

-Deploy an application that uses an image in a container registry with the CLI with the `ibmcloud ce app create` command.
+Deploy an application that uses an image in a container registry with the CLI with the **`ibmcloud ce app create`** command.
 {: shortdesc}

 Before you can work with a {{site.data.keyword.codeengineshort}} application that references an image in a private repository, you must first add access to the registry, pull the image, and then deploy it.

-1. In order to pull images from a private repository, you must first create a private repository.
+1. To pull images from a private repository, you must first create a private repository.
 For example, to create a private Docker Hub repository, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
 After you create a private repository, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
 You can also set up an access token.
 By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
 For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.

 2. Add access to your private repository in order to pull images.
-To add access to a private repository with the CLI, use the [`ibmcloud ce registry create`](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command to create an image registry access secret.
-For example, the following `registry create` command creates registry access to a Docker Hub repository called `privatedocker` that is at `'https://index.docker.io/v1/'` and uses your username and password.
+To add access to a private repository with the CLI, use the [**`ibmcloud ce registry create`**](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command to create an image registry access secret.
+For example, the following **`registry create`** command creates registry access to a Docker Hub repository called `privatedocker` that is at `'https://index.docker.io/v1/'` and uses your username and password.

    ```sh
    ibmcloud ce registry create --name privatedocker --server 'https://index.docker.io/v1/' --username <Docker_User_Name> --password <Password>